SachihoWolfy/Novauth/README.md

 # Novauth
  Assignment using playfab for authentication.
- Novaborn 2 Experiment #2
+Novaborn Experiment#2
- sachihowolfy.github.io/Novauth/